vanallenlab/schadendorf-pd1/README.md

 Due to space constraints, data available at the published paper website is not provided here and must be separately downloaded (see Instructions).

 Notes:
-environment.yml contains versions of packages used (created using "conda env export > environment.yml") additional data files are provided in data/addData.zip:
+- environment.yml contains package versions (created using "conda env export > environment.yml")
+additional data files are provided in data/addData.zip:
 - rnaseq_rawcounts.txt: RNAseq raw counts matrix
 - geneTumorMatrix.txt: a matrix of genes x patients with mutation status as entry